rkoron007/Daily.co-Raising-Hands-Demo/docs/raising-hand-blog.md

   if (roomNameExists) {
     room = await APIFunctions.fetchRoom(roomNameExists);
     // this function will enable the button to join as a student
-    // they CANT be a teacher since they are joining an existing meeting UIFunctions.buttonEnable("join-meeting-student");
+    // they CAN'T be a teacher since they are joining an existing meeting UIFunctions.buttonEnable("join-meeting-student");
   } else {
     room = await APIFunctions.createMtgRoom({